DanielBustillos/coin-acceptor-micropython/README.md

 This repository contains the code for controlling a coin acceptor using a microcontroller.
 The code is written in MicroPython and designed to run on any MicroPython boards but it is only tested on a esp32.

+I used [this tutorial in arduino language](https://www.instructables.com/How-to-Control-CH-926-Coin-Acceptor-With-Arduino/) as a guide to developing a micropython implementation.

 ## Overview
 The coin acceptor controller consists of several functions for counting pulses and calculating the equivalent money value based on predefined rules.
 It provides the following functionality: